Skip to main content

 You can also adjust the Oper and Ref , refer to the Storage Architecture document for details.

-Packet Capture Size Probe
+Packet Capture Retention on the Probe

 The default maximum Packet Capture PCAP storage is 10GB